 SEYCHELLES SHEATH-TAILED BAT

-One of the most important NPTS convervation projects has been on the Seychelles kestrel (Falco araea), the Seychelles sheath-tailed bat (Coleura seychellensis).
+One of the most important NPTS convervation projects was the Seychelles sheath-tailed bat (Coleura seychellensis).
 This resulted in a great improvement of our knowledge of the world's most threatened bat, and an increase in the largest known population from just 14 bats to 40.